 The deposits of Investar Bank are insured by the FDIC up to legal limits and, accordingly, subject it to the payment of FDIC deposit insurance assessments.
 We are generally unable to control the amount of premiums that we are required to pay for FDIC deposit insurance.
 A bank's regular assessments are determined by its risk classification, which is based on certain financial information and the level of supervisory concern that it poses.
 In order to maintain a strong funding position and restore the reserve ratios of the Deposit Insurance Fund, the FDIC has, in the past, increased deposit insurance assessment rates and charged a special assessment to all FDIC-insured financial institutions.
-Further increases in assessment rates or special assessments may occur in the future, especially if there are significant financial institution failures.
+While the FDIC's special assessment in 2023 generally only applied to banks with over \$5 billion in total assets, further increases in assessment rates or special assessments that apply to all banks may occur in the future, especially if there are significant financial institution failures.
 Any future special assessments, increases in assessment rates or required prepayments in FDIC insurance premiums could reduce our profitability or limit our ability to pursue certain business opportunities, which could have an adverse effect on our business, financial condition and results of operations.